 Where we decide that redress is appropriate, we will provide you with fair compensation for any acts or omissions for which we are responsible and will comply with any offer of redress which you accept.
 Appropriate redress will not always involve financial redress.

-If you are not satisfied with our response, or if a complaint is not resolved after eight weeks, you may refer the complaint the legal ombudsman:–
+If you are not satisfied with our response, or if a complaint is not resolved after eight weeks, you may refer the complaint the Financial Ombudsman Service:–

 No win, No fee promise